-“Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”
-Romans 12 v24
+“Do not be confirmed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”

-The cost to God was His death, the Son, on the cross, bearing the weight of the sin of God’s people, taking the penalty for our wrongdoing.
+The cost that God paid for His people to escape the just penalty for their sin was that He Himself, God the Son, went to death on a cross, bearing the weight of the sin of God’s people, taking that penalty.

 This is the sacrifice that David could not make.
-That no king or priest could make before or after.
+No earthly king or priest could make it before or after.

 It is good to remember the cost of what God did, as we bring our lives as living sacrifices.